nthucurry/gitbook/cloud/azure/solution/waf-survey.md

 ### 4. Create Protected Hostname
 ### 5. Create Server Pool
 ### 6. Create HTTP Server Policy
+### Configuring a bridge (V-zone)
+If you have installed a physical FortiWeb appliance, plug in network cables to connect one of the physical ports in the bridge to your protected web servers, and the other port to the Internet or your internal network.

+Because port1 is reserved for connections with your management computer, for physical appliances (實體設備), this means that you must plug cables into at least 3 physical ports:
+- port1 to your management computer
+- one port to your web servers
+- one port to the Internet or your internal network

 # Option
 ## ~~Azure WAF v2~~